Boston College (England)

 Boston College is a predominantly further education college in Boston in Lincolnshire, England.
 It is a Centre of Vocational Excellence (CoVE) for Early Years Care.

 History

+In 1957 construction was planned to start in 1959-60, to cost £208,967.
+By 1960 it was to cost £249,650, with furniture to cost £70,000.
+In early April 1962 a contract for £255,368 was given to J.T.
+Barber & Sons of Boston.

+It opened on Monday 14 September 1964, built by JT Barber & Sons of Boston.

-Boston College opened in 1964 to provide A-level courses for those not attending the town's two grammar schools.
+It provided A-level courses for those not attending the town's two grammar schools.

+It became an associate college of Leicester Polytechnic.

 In 2007 a scheme for college redevelopment on West Street was abandoned through a lack of usable space.
 In 2008 the college planned for a £79m expansion of the college to replace the Skirbeck Road and Mill Road sites.
 A smaller redevelopment of the Skirbeck Road site was undertaken, funded by selling the building on Mill Road.
 The Mill Road building at the east of Boston was a former De Montfort University campus, and before that, Kitwood Boys School, now Haven High Academy.
 The adjacent Mill Road sports fields were not included in the sale.